 others these lessons with others.

-You must have the Adobe Flash Player installed to play back all Video content.
+You might need to have the Adobe Flash Player installed to play back some video content.

 You can download this player at http://get.adobe.com/flashplayer/

 Globalreach.org will allow you to browse in one language and download documents

 Select Language Menus appear when the course and lesson you have selected is

 Once you have selected another language, links to the available documents (and

 If more than one lesson is available, you will need to select the language for

 These links will appear in the language you are downloading from, not the